Wednesday, December 18, 2024

 The story...

-When I was young, I was a bit awkward and felt a tad outside the groups that I longed to be accepted by.
+When I was young, I was more awkward and felt a tad outside the groups that I longed to be accepted by.
 I learned to find acceptance by being interesting, funny, and engaging in group situations - the "story teller."
-The persona I worked out seemed to help me be accepted - to feel okay.
+The persona I worked out seemed to help me be accepted - to feel okayer.
 My "style" of being might've been less problematic if I'd learned to listen to and respect others too - wanting the same for others as I wanted for myself.

 George Costanza leaves on a high note.

 When the word of God is read in the only church in town, might we listen rather than seek to find ways to invalidate "The Message" or to bend it to fit our imagined reality?
 The message will likely conflict with our self concepts of how the world works best for us.
-Many of us construct, an operate within, and elaborate "house of cards," virtually erected, through our imagination and mental gyrations - reality is a better place to live.
+Many of us construct, an operate within, an elaborate "house of cards," virtually erected, through our imagination and mental gyrations - reality is a better place to actually live.

 Just for today...